- Research Scientist, Clem McDonald Center for Biomedical Informatics, Regenstrief Institute

 - Director, Global Health Informatics Program, Regenstrief Institute

 - Associate Professor of Pediatrics, Indiana University School of Medicine

-Dr. Biondich is a senior medical informatics researcher and pediatrician whose research interests include informatics interventions in resource-constrained environments, decision support systems and open communities of practice.
-He is the co-founder and project lead of OpenMRS, an open source medical record system platform to support underserved populations, which is currently deployed in over 80 countries throughout the world.
+Dr. Paul Biondich is a senior medical informatics researcher and pediatrician whose research interests include informatics interventions in resource-constrained environments, decision support systems and open communities of practice.
+He is the Co-Founder and Project Lead of OpenMRS, an open source medical record system platform to support underserved populations currently deployed in more than 80 countries worldwide.

-He is very active in international health information architecture development efforts, both through his leadership of a WHO Collaborating Centre in Medical Informatics, and in the formation of a new adaptive technical assistance community that supports national planning and implementation of health information sharing architectures (OpenHIE).
+He is very active in international health information architecture development efforts, both through his leadership of the World Health Organization (WHO) Collaborating Centre in Medical Informatics and in the formation of a new adaptive technical assistance community that supports national planning and implementation of health information sharing architectures (OpenHIE).

-In his leadership role of the Global Health Informatics program at the Regenstrief Institute, he participates in a wide variety of strategically important R&D health informatics initiatives for PEPFAR, Gates Foundation, CDC, USAID, WHO, and GIZ.
-All of these projects provide a rich substrate that allows Paul to study these unique environments and learn the effectiveness of various health informatics interventions applied to these settings.
+In his leadership role of Regenstrief’s Global Health Informatics program, he participates in a wide variety of strategically important research and development health informatics initiatives for PEPFAR, the Gates Foundation, CDC, USAID, and GIZ.

 “Commercial electronic medical record systems aren’t equipped to handle the problems encountered in the Ebola outbreak in West Africa.
 One size doesn’t fit all.”